Continue Your Charitable Giving Legacy

-Others can easily participate in your charitable efforts by naming them as secondary donor-advisors.
-You determine which privileges (listed above) each person should enjoy.
+Friends or family can participate in your charitable giving efforts as secondary donor-advisors.
+You determine which privileges each person should enjoy.

 Pass on a legacy of giving